boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Fixed bug that caused an error message to appear when saving unchanged settings in the group admin

 = 1.0.8 =
 * Limited access to custom post type on the Dashboard to admins
 * Added group Doc count to group tab